 We are running a monthly introductory horse agility competition with different obstacles each month which you can use as a training exercise with feedback £3.75 – start any time or £5.00 for competition.

-Entries will be marked as soon as possible after receipt and recorded on the Leaderboard throughout the monthh.
+Entries will be marked as soon as possible after receipt and recorded on the Leaderboard throughout the month.
 Your results will be emailed to you as soon as they are marked.

-Last entry deadline is 11.59pm last day of each month.
+Last entry deadline is 11.59pm THIRD Sunday of each month. (unless detailed otherwise for exceptional month)

 Your first entry fee can be offset when you join the International Horse Agility Club and receive 15% off your first year’s basic membership if you join through Tolt.Club and you also receive two free entries into the Online Horse Agility Competition.